-Biologists survey invasive crawfish in Kodiak lake
+Biologists survey invasive crawfish in Kodiak Island lake

 - Washington man's idea for defusing 'fecal time bomb' on Mount Everest

+“It’s repeated sampling, so we’re seeing how many crawfish we catch within this one area and then if it’s being repopulated when we come back to the same spot,” Krueger said.
+“We’ve found the crawfish in areas where we didn’t think they would be.”

+The team dives to the lake spots, often finding the crawfish in sandy or plant-filled areas.
+They take note of the gender, size and other specifications.

-The team will continue working on the project into the late summer.
+The team will work on the project into the late summer.

 Information from: Kodiak (Alaska) Daily Mirror, http://www.kodiakdailymirror.com